ALiao18/Decoding-Whisker-Motion-Energy/README.md

 </p>

 <p align="center">
-  <em>Preview of the Neuroscience 2025 poster.
-See full PDF in <a href="poster/poster.pdf">poster/poster.pdf</a>.</em>
+  <em>See full PDF in <a href="poster/poster.pdf">poster/poster.pdf</a>.</em>
 </p>

 All data were obtained programmatically using the International Brain Laboratory [(IBL) ONE API](https://int-brain-lab.github.io/ONE/).

 The repo is intentionally notebook-first and self-contained: every computation, figure, and statistical test is reproducible directly from the notebooks.
-Due to large size of neural spike matrix, we recommend having at least 30GB RAM.
+Due to large size of neural spike matrix, we recommend having at least 32GB RAM.
 Google colab's high RAM runtimes are sufficient.

 # Overview
 The project has two major components: